ArchieR7/BlockChainKit/README.md

 There is also providing function to create a raw transaction with `Ethereum.RawTransaction` both of Ethereum and ERC-20 tokens, `.sign(privateKey: Data, chainID: Int)` is working well 💪.

+#### 2019-06-04
+Supports Bitcoin to sign transaction with
+- from and to address
+- WIF of private key
+- unspent transactions
+- amount

 ## Usage

 ### Create mnemonic